Finding a 12 Step Program for Depression and Anxiety

 Can I just get over it?

-This is one of the myths associated with depression.
+This is one of the myths associated with depression and anxiety.
 While everyone experiences periods of sadness, frustration or feeling “blue,” depression is much different.
 When you experience actual depression, you lose motivation to even fulfill your normal activities of daily living such as everyday housework or even taking care of daily hygiene.
 You no longer enjoy activities you used to enjoy.
 You no longer feel like socializing.

 You cannot treat depression yourself.
 Friends or family members tell you to “Just get over it,” or to “Snap out of it.”
 Well-meaning people tell you to “Get out of the house and you will feel better.”
 When suffering from depression you cannot snap out of it.
 You cannot very well get out of the house and socialize when you do not feel like getting out of bed.
 You need treatment and a 12 step program for depression offers the ideal treatment for many individuals suffering from depression.